 Without a wife

 Secondly, he recited Seamus Heaney’s “In Memoriam” which is about that sacred quiet time with his mother when everyone's away at Mass.
-It’s no coincidence that this was recently voted as the Irish people’s favorite poem in “A Poem for Ireland” poll, carried out by the RTE.
+It’s no coincidence that this was voted as the Irish people’s favorite poem in “A Poem for Ireland” poll, carried out by the RTÉ.

-Irish food has certainly come a long way, but what our meal at Guinness, made up of oysters, black pudding, braised lamb, wild garlic and other delicious Irish foods showed is that there’s more to the history of Irish food than the humble spud.
-It’s worth sitting back and considering our ancient ancestors' knowledge of the land and also appreciate those who kept these records.
+Irish food has certainly come a long way, but what our meal at Guinness, made up of oysters, black pudding, braised lamb, wild garlic, and other delicious Irish foods, showed is that there’s more to the history of Irish food than the humble spud.
+It’s worth sitting back and considering our ancient ancestors' knowledge of the land and also appreciating those who kept these records.